Ryogoku Kokugikan 両国国技館

 To learn more about the history and culture of this ancient sport, on weekdays you can visit the Sumo Museum on the premises.

 Three times a year—in January, May and September—the Kokugikan plays host to national sumo tournaments.
-If you're visiting during these months, it is very much worth the effort of obtaining tickets.
+If you're visiting during these months, it is very much worth the effort to obtain tickets.
 Besides the thrill of watching the wrestling giants, the fast-paced matches, calls of the crowd and snacks all conjure up the atmosphere of an earlier era in Tokyo.